scopeusc/scope-f18/lesson-2/README.md

 ```js
 mainWindow.loadFile('index.html')
 ```
-If you run your app now with the command npm start, you should have the following window
+If you run your app now with the command "npm start", you should have the following window

 ![Part 2 Progress](part-2.png)
 ## Part 3 - Menu Configuration